amyyf/christopher-allen-photography/README.md

 - [ ] Contentful credit in footer?
 - [ ] Finalize fonts and color scheme for all components, including error
 - [ ] Finalize layout (footer at botttom of viewport, loaders, errors, grid content) to minimize content shifting
+- [ ] Should the album page title display on the album page?
+Or could we highlight the current album in the nav menu?
 - [ ] Handling for null entries and images
 - [ ] Add captions when provided
 - [ ] Do draft posts come through in the API?
 How to separate out test data from real data?